Get News & Updates Directly To Your Inbox

 So how can you tell what you have?

 If your symptoms are mild, you may get better on your own.
-In that case, you may not need to be tested for COVID-19.
-But it is still important that you not go around others until you are well.
+But it is still important that you not go around others until you're well.
+If you have more serious symptoms, like a fever or trouble breathing, call your doctor right away.

 When you don’t feel well, you might wonder whether it’s a cold or allergies.
 They share some similar symptoms like coughing, sneezing, and runny or stuffy nose.
 So how can you tell the difference?